CjKhaled/battleship-game/README.md

 This is a basic battleship game made with HTML, CSS, and Javascript.
 It has drag-and-drop functionality for users to place their ships, and users battle with an AI to win.
 I built this project for fun and to gain a deeper understanding of Javascript promises, event listeners, and animations.
 The hardest part was definitely the drag and drop functionality, with building the AI being a close second.
-I'd like to polish the AI even more, and there is a lot of room to make functions a lot more efficient.
+I'd like to polish the AI even more, and potentially add multiplayer.

 ## Getting started